omm-prakash/Book-Recommender-System/README.md

 # Book-Recommender-System
 Its is a project to recommend similar books to the client, using different techniques.
+The project is hosted [here](https://book-recommender-system-ops.herokuapp.com/home), please do visit.

 1. **Popularity Based**
    - Rank based recommender, using review of reader with high book review frequency.